syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Automatic-Layout.md

 ### GetLayoutInfo

-You can set Chart orientations, chart types, and offset to be left between parent and child nodes by overriding the method, diagram.model.layout.getLayoutInfo.
+You can set Chart orientations, chart types, and offset to be left between parent and child nodes by overriding the method, model.layout.getLayoutInfo.
 The getLayoutInfo method is called to configure every subtree of the organizational chart.
 It takes the following arguments.

 * `diagram`: Reference of diagram
 * `node`: Parent node to that options are to be customized